bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: Required fields are marked with an asterisk (*)

-Click «Create» at the bottom and see the provider is in the list of providers now.
-Details of the node are displayed to the right when clicking the provider in the list.
+Click «Create» berlow and see the provider appeared in the providers list.
+Provider details are displayed to the right when clicking the provider in the list.

 .. figure:: _static/Providers_list1.png

 Click "Cancel" to drop provider creation.

-In the list of providers the following actions can be performed:
+You can perform the following actions on each provider in the list:

 #. **View** provider`s name, date of creation, description.